writethedocs/www/docs/conf/prague/2019/news/cfp-diversity-tickets.rst

 Call for Proposals Closing Soon, Diversity Tickets Available
 ============================================================

 Greetings, fellow documentarians in Europe and beyond!
-In this post we're happy to announce our diversity scholarship initiative and remind you that the call for proposals is about to close, so if you want to submit your proposal now is the time.
+In this post we're happy to announce our diversity tickets initiative and remind you that the call for proposals is about to close, so if you want to submit your proposal now is the time.

 Tickets are selling and we're happy to see so many of our documentarian friends on the attendee list already!
 Check out the `Tickets <https://www.writethedocs.org/conf/prague/2019/tickets/>`_ page for pricing and other details.
 Last year we sold out at 280 attendees, and due to venue capacity we are only able to increase our available tickets to 300, to help our attendees feel comfortable in this beautiful venue.